typescript-cheatsheets/react/README.md

 # Troubleshooting Handbook: TSLint

-**Note: TSLint is in maintenance and ESLint is the way forward for TypeScript**
+**Note: TSLint is in maintenance and ESLint is the way forward for TypeScript.
+[You can convert TSlint to ESlint with this tool](https://github.com/typescript-eslint/tslint-to-eslint-config).**

 Sometimes TSLint is just getting in the way.
 Judiciously turning off of things can be helpful.
 Here are useful tslint disables you may use: